Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Grid Diagrams

 \subsection{Grid diagrams for Cables}

-The $(p,q)$- cable of a link $L$, denoted $L_{p,q}$ , is the satellite link with pattern the $(p,q)$-torus knot $T_{p,q}$ (where $p$ indicates the longitudinal winding and $q$ indicates the meridional winding) and companion $L$.
-So, we can think of $L_{p,q}$ as the topological type of a link supported on the boundary of a tubular neighborhood of $L$ with slope $\frac{p}{q}$ with respect to the standard framing of the torus, where the longitude is determined by the Seifert framing for $L$.
+The $(p,q)$- cable of a link $L$, denoted ${L}_{p,q}$ , is the satellite link with pattern the $(p,q)$-torus knot $T_{p,q}$ (where $p$ indicates the longitudinal winding and $q$ indicates the meridional winding) and companion $L$.
+So, we can think of ${L}_{p,q}$ as the topological type of a link supported on the boundary of a tubular neighbourhood of $L$ with slope $\frac{p}{q}$ with respect to the standard framing of the torus, where the longitude is determined by the Seifert framing for $L$.

-Given a grid $D$ of a link $L$, we can construct grids of $p$-cables from the grid by transforming a single square to a $p \times p$ block, so that, empty squares are transformed to empty blocks and marked squares are transformed into four types (A, B, C and D as shown in the Figure ~\ref{four}) of blocks.
-Now to ensure that we get a cable, we need to restrict allowed block types for corners.
-For top right and bottom left corner corners we use blocks A or B. For top left and bottom right corners we use block C or D. For X marked squares, we will only use blocks of type A. However, then we may not get a cable for $p>2$.
+Given a grid $D$ of a link $L$, we can construct grids of $p$-cables from the grid by transforming a single square to a $p \times p$ block, so that, empty squares are transformed to empty blocks and marked squares are transformed into certain types of (A, B, C and D as shown in the Figure ~\ref{four}) of blocks.
+Now to ensure that we get a cable, we need to restrict allowed block types for certain corners.
+For top right and bottom left corner corners we use blocks A or B. For top left and bottom right corners we use block C or D. \textbf{ For proving our key theorem, all X marked squares, O marked South-West and O marked North-East corners, will be replaced by blocks of type A}.
+However, then we may not get a cable for $p>2$.
 We will rectify this situation in ~\ref{entwo}. \\

+Using the prescription, we can obtain the grids $D_p$ of the cable of topological link type ${L}_{p,q}$.
+The cabling parameter with respect to the blackboard framing of the constructed cables will be denoted by $q_B$.
+Here, $q$ and $q_B$ are related by $q=p \cdot wr(D) + q_B$. \\

+In the grid diagram $q_B$ can be computed by summing up contribution from each block.
+In a single block the contribution to the cabling coefficient depends both on the corner type and block type.
+Figure \ref{twists} computes all possible local contributions for $2$-cables. \\

-Using the prescription, we can obtain the grid of the cable of topological link type $L_{p,q}$.
-The Legendrian and transverse link types represented by the grid may depend on the choice of the blocks.
-So when we refer to $L_{p,q}$ as Legendrian/transverse links we refer to any of those link types.
-Now we will determine for what values of cabling parameter $q$, we can obtain Legendrian/transverse representatives of $L_{p,q}$.
-We first start with the case $p=2$ and then we will extend the results for $p>2$.
+The Legendrian and transverse link types represented by the grid may depend on the choice of the blocks. $\mathcal{L}_{p,q}$ ($\mathscr{L}_{p,q}$) will denote the Legendrian (transverse) link types resulting from the construction.
+We will show in Proposition \ref{classinvs} that classical invariants are independent of the choices of blocks and grid diagram of $L$.
+Now we will determine for what values of cabling parameter $q$, we can obtain Legendrian/transverse representatives of ${L}_{p,q}$.
+We first examine the case $p=2$ and then we will extend the results for $p>2$.

 \begin{remark} It is possible to make arbitrary choices of blocks to get the grid of certain satellites.
 However, it is not so clear what kind of satellite we can obtain from this construction. \end{remark}